-You may click Setup Wizard to quickly configure your router.
+Click Internet Connection Setup Wizard to quickly configure your router.
+Skip to the next page.

-If you want to enter your settings without running the wizard, click Manual Configuration and skip to page 17.
+If you want to enter your settings without running the wizard, click Manual Configuration and skip to page 15.

-Click Internet Connection Setup Wizard to begin.
+Click Wireless Connection Setup Wizard to begin.
+Skip to page 81.